stcorp/harp/doc/conventions/categorical_variables.rst

 HARP has special support for categorical variables, which are variables that can be represented by an enumeration type.

 Categorical variables are represented in HARP using integer data types that provide an index into a fixed list of enumeration labels.
-These enumeration labels are stored as metadata together with a variables.
+These enumeration labels are stored as metadata together with a variable.
 For ``int8`` data the labels are stored as a ``flag_meanings`` attribute (together with a ``flag_values`` attribute) in netCDF3, HDF4, and HDF5 files.